tytydraco/yessleep/out/There_something_going_on_at_my_new_job.md

 "Check them over twice!
 We can't have any issues with these!" his voice projecting across the entire shop like a buzz saw.

-He had just noticed I was standing there.
+He noticed I was standing there.

-"OP you don't need to do anything with these.
+"You don't need to do anything with these.
 The customer is arranging for their own pick up and it should be here in less then an hour.
 You'll recognize them, they're good to go.
 In and out.
 Okay?" his tone was much more direct than usual.

 "Alright Blane..."
 I said trying to hide how strange I thought the situation seemed.

 I don't know why it seemed abnormal...
-I had only started there a few months ago.
+I had only started there a few weeks ago.
 It's not like I knew everything about the company.
-But the fact that I had never seen the men in the full body suits or even knew there was another department weeks later set off a tiny alarm in my mind.
+But the fact that I had never seen the men in the full body suits or even knew there was another department set off a tiny alarm in my mind.
 Memories of all the weirdness from the weeks prior returning to me.

 I watched the men set the shipment in one of the homes and return to their tables.

 C3

 I walked over looking around making sure no one was watching.
 Blane had returned to the office.
 The pallet looked like all the rest; it wasn't wrapped though.
 I assumed the pick up would secure the shipment.
 One of the boxes wasn't taped shut.
-There was no reason I couldn't tape it up for them, it's not like I was doing anything else.
+There was no reason I couldn't tape it up for them, it's not like I was doing anything.

 I lifted the box and made my way to my desk, and that's when it happened.

 I tripped and the box hit the ground, the metal lid popping open.

-I got up and went to clean up the mess of spilled product.
+I got up and went to clean up the mess.
 I don't think anyone had seen me thankfully because the packing area was separate from the shop.
 None of the contents had spilled but I was still able to see what was inside the crate...

 Small suspended vials of different coloured liquid; green, yellow, and red...